 Choosing how to train your Labrador can be quite a big deal.

+There is so much conflicting information out there.
 The truth is, Labrador training methods have changed quite dramatically over the last few years and in order to chose the right method, you need to know what works and what doesn’t.

 Let’s face it, there’s no point in spending vast amounts of time training your dog, if he is no better behaved at the end of it.